Taking a closer look in the Activity Trends graph, can shed light on how users learn overtime.

 Replies - for example: writing over 3 meaningful replies throughout the course grants bonus points

-Thumbs Up badges - for example: a students that got more than 5 Educator's Thumbs Up gets extra credit
+Thumbs Up badges - for example: a learner that got more than 5 Educator's Thumbs Up gets extra credit